NikyAviator/iSyncinator/README.md

 chmod +x iSync.sh
 ```

-3. Run the script as test first:
+3. Run the script as a test first:

 ```bash
 ./iSync.sh --dry-run